Iran renews missile attacks on Israel, killing 5 and wounding dozens

 But Iran has enriched ever-larger stockpiles of uranium to near weapons-grade levels in recent years and was believed to have the capacity to develop multiple weapons within months if it chose to do so.

-Isaac Scharf in Jerusalem, Isabel DeBre in Buenos Aires, Argentina, and David Rising in Bangkok contributed to this report.
+Tia Goldenberg in Tel Aviv and Isaac Scharf in Jerusalem, Israel, Isabel DeBre in Buenos Aires, Argentina, and David Rising in Bangkok contributed to this report.

 Credit: AP